Snowflake AI Trust and Safety FAQs

 Is my data used as training data for the Models?

-No, we do not use your Usage Data or Customer Data (including any inputs or outputs of Snowflake AI Features) to train any Model to be made available for use by other customers.
-Fine-tuned Models built using your data can only be used by you.
+No, we do not use your Usage Data or Customer Data (in each case, including any Inputs or Outputs of Snowflake AI Features) to train any Model to be made available for use by other customers.
+Fine-tuned Models built using your data can only be used by your account unless you direct otherwise.

 Does Snowflake indemnify customers for copyright infringement claims?

-Yes, if you are a party to our AI Terms (available under Offering-Specific Terms), in addition to the Snowflake indemnification obligations set forth in your Customer Agreement, Snowflake’s obligation to defend and indemnify you against third-party intellectual property claims (including copyright infringement claims) also applies to outputs from any generally available Snowflake AI Feature.
+Yes, if you are a party to our AI Terms (available under Offering-Specific Terms), in addition to the Snowflake indemnification obligations set forth in your Customer Agreement, Snowflake’s obligation to defend and indemnify you against third-party intellectual property claims (including copyright infringement claims) also applies to Outputs from any generally available Snowflake AI Feature when using Models that Snowflake makes available.
 If you are unsure whether you are a party to our AI Terms, please contact [email protected].

-Does my data leave the Service boundary when using Snowflake AI Features?
+Does my data leave the Snowflake Security Boundary when using Snowflake AI Features?

-How does Snowflake ensure that my Customer Data remains secure when using Snowflake AI Features?
+How does Snowflake ensure that my Customer Data remains secure when using generally available Snowflake AI Features?

-Snowflake AI Features are part of the Service and therefore process Customer Data in accordance with our standard security program in place for the Service.
+Generally available Snowflake AI Features are part of the Service and therefore process Customer Data in accordance with our standard security program in place for the Service.
 We implement robust data protection features like encryption designed to protect the confidentiality, integrity, availability, and security of your Customer Data.
-Under Snowflake’s Shared Responsibility Model, you are responsible for managing access to your Customer Data.
+Under Snowflake’s shared responsibility model, you are responsible for managing access to your Customer Data.
 Snowflake supports multiple security methods, including MFA, SSO, Federation and others.

 MODEL GOVERNANCE